nunohpinheiro/toolpack-exceptions/README.md

 ### Models list:

 * `ProblemDetails`
-	* Custom model that implements the [`ProblemDetails` RFC for HTTP APIs' error responses](https://datatracker.ietf.org/doc/html/rfc7807)
+	* Custom model that implements the [`ProblemDetails` RFC for HTTP APIs' error responses](https://datatracker.ietf.org/doc/html/rfc7807);
-	* It extends the model `Microsoft.AspNetCore.Mvc.ProblemDetails`
+	* It extends the model `Microsoft.AspNetCore.Mvc.ProblemDetails`.

+* `WebErrorStatus`
+	* Placeholder to relate an HTTP status code (according to `System.Net.Primitives`), a similar gRPC status code (according to `Grpc.Core.Api`) and a description common to both.

+* `WebErrorStatuses`
+	* Opiniated `WebErrorStatus` objects that relate error types according to their meaning in the Web;
+	* It also relates these Error Statuses with known types of Exceptions - both custom and generic (check [Exceptions and matching Status Codes](#exceptions-and-matching-status-codes) below).

 ## **How to use**